 Mast-top LNAs are used to enhance received signal strength at base station receivers which effectively increases system coverage.
 Commercial amplifiers are generally designed to have a broad bandwidth usually encompassing entire frequency bands and employ little to no filtering.
 Sharing studies must consider that unwanted signals will also be amplified indiscriminately.
 These unwanted amplified signals can also increase the incidence of (third-order) intermodulation interference in receivers and reduce the overall system receive sensitivity, also called desensitization.

-Appendix 1 (to Annex 1)
+ATTACHMENT 1 (to Annex 1)

 TABLE 1